laurlai/data-vagabond/content/post/2019/09/03/how-i-built-this-blog.md

 title: "how i built this blog"
 type: "post"
 tags: ["code", "tutorial"]
-draft: false
+draft: true
 ---

 I've toyed with the idea of creating my own website for a few years now.
-I wanted to be able to document my travels as well as generate my portfolio for future job prospects in data science.

-I wanted something I could build myself and can easily maintain as my portfolio evolves.

-## my prerequisites

-The only exposure I've had to web development until recently was custom profile development on MySpace in the early 2000s (which involved copying `html` from other sources and modifying the code _ever so slightly_ to fit my needs).
-I do have general coding experience in other languages, so that's definitely helped me pick things up on a logical standpoint.
+The primary purpose of the site is to give a brief overview of my abilities as well as showcase my work in data science.
+I wanted something I could build myself, but not from complete scratch as that would be too difficult given my (lack of) experience in web development.
+Around 2006, I spent way too many hours on MySpace "customizing" my profile using `html` snippets from other sources, resulting in a tacky black-and-red color scheme and an absurd amount of sparkly text gifs.

 ## process